 John Paul: You have sex with men, in my books that makes you gay.

-At the end of season 1 of The L Word Jenny (who earlier in the season was torn between her long-time boyfriend/husband and the first woman she was attracted to) is involved at the same time with both a man and a woman.
+- At the end of season 1 Jenny (who earlier in the season was torn between her long-time boyfriend/husband and the first woman she was attracted to) is involved at the same time with both a man and a woman.
 Both of them are aware of the other and it seems to be shaping up into an interesting poly relationship.
 However the writers seem to have decided not to pursue the the possibilities of this storyline and Season 2 begins with the guy breaking up with her because she's clearly more interested in women.
-(Later on, Jenny's sexuality gets complex again when she is dating someone in the process of transitioning from female to male.)
+(Later on, Jenny's sexuality gets complex again when she is dating a Transgender man in the process of transitioning.)

 Witness: Does he have a girlfriend?

 Bernard: Didn't you have a girlfriend?

 Dr. Huang: You're not the first woman who's slept with a closeted man.
 Sexuality is very complicated.
 Just because he was gay didn't mean he wasn't attracted to you.